fastsitephp/fastsitephp/website/app_data/docs/en/install-php-on-linux.md

 ---
 ## Connecting to Linux
 If you are connecting to a Linux Could Server from either Windows or macOS there are many programs that you can use.
-You may want to start with guids from your web host on how to get connected.
+You may want to start with guides from your web host on how to get connected.
 If you have a Mac [ssh] is built-in to terminal so you can get connected without having to install anything.
 Here are some resources for connecting to Linux.

 ### Connecting from Windows
 * https://docs.microsoft.com/en-us/azure/virtual-machines/linux/ssh-from-windows